 Manufactured in Italy, this carousel is the only double-decker carousel in North Carolina.
 It features over 1,800 lights, hand-painted murals, and traditional carousel music.
 The classic carousel is set beside a green space as you enter the park in its own covered shelter, making this park feel whimsical and inviting.

-Tickets to ride the carousel at Village Park are $1.50.
+Tickets to ride the carousel at Village Park are $1.50 per person/per ride.
+Kids 12 months and under are free.

 The train shed at Village Park is located across from the carousel.
-From there, families can hop on board and ride around the park, past the splash pad, both playgrounds and across the paved and shaded walking paths.
+From there, families can hop on board to ride the Rotary Express train around the park, past the splash pad, both playgrounds and across the paved and shaded walking paths.
+The train is a g-24 scale replica CP Huntington engine.

-Tickets to ride the trail at Village Park are $1.50.
+Tickets to ride the rail at Village Park are $1.50 per person.
+The train hours are seasonal as follows:

 Purchase tickets for both the train and the carousel at the exterior window of the main building at the park’s entrance.